luiscastilho/dungeoneering/docs/README.md

 ## Latest Version

 The latest stable version along with release notes can be found on the project's [releases](https://github.com/luiscastilho/dungeoneering/releases) page.
+There's also a [changelog](CHANGELOG.md).